thunder-project/thunder/README.md

 ica_test.txt - example data for running ICA (from [FastICA for Matlab](http://research.ics.aalto.fi/ica/fastica/code/dlcode.shtml))

 #### helper
-copy-numpy-scipy-ec2.sh - copy numpy to all workers on an EC2 cluster
+copy-numpy-scipy-ec2.sh - copy numpy and scipy to all workers on an EC2 cluster

 ## To-Do